-Incomparable Yellowstone National Park, one of Mother Nature’s most fabulous creations, is easily Wyoming’s flagship attraction, and it would attract more than the 4.1 million people a year it does attract if not for its remote location and limited visitor season – because of the northerly location and high elevation (mostly over 7,500 feet/2,300 metres) the park is fully open for only seven months a year.
-A massive wildlife-heavy geothermal wonderland, it was America’s, indeed the world’s very first national park: it was established in March of 1872, a full 20 years prior to Montana, Idaho & Wyoming being granted statehood, in a bid to preserve the park’s wildlife inhabitants, everything from bighorn sheep to shaggy grizzlies to giant moose to wolves to bison; its spectacular geography, a cornucopia of alpine lakes, rivers, waterfalls, canyons, & mountain ranges; and of course its unrivaled array of active geothermal features of spouting geysers, boiling mud pools, hissing fumaroles, & colourful hot spots.
-Over 10,000 geothermal features in total, one-half of all such features found on planet earth.
+Incomparable Yellowstone National Park, one of Mother Nature’s most fabulous creations, is easily Wyoming’s flagship attraction, and it would attract more than the 4.1 million people a year it does attract if not for its remote location and limited visitor season – the park’s northerly location & high elevation (mostly over 7,500 feet/2,300 metres) means it is only fully accessible for seven months a year.
+A massive wildlife-heavy geothermal wonderland, it was America’s, indeed the world’s very first national park when it was established in March of 1872, a full 20 years prior to Montana, Idaho & Wyoming being granted statehood.
+Today the park is a protected habitat for an array of wonderful wildlife, everything from bighorn sheep to shaggy grizzlies to giant moose to wolves to bison; it is a vast region of spectacular geography, a cornucopia of alpine lakes, rivers, waterfalls, canyons, & mountain ranges; and of course the park boasts an unrivaled array of active geothermal features such as spouting geysers, boiling mud pools, hissing fumaroles, & colourful hot spots, over 10,000 geothermal features in total, one-half of all such features found on planet earth.

 Yellowstone – Protected, For Now

 Location location.
 Given Yellowstone’s national park & UNESCO-listed status, its treasures are protected for eternity, or at least until it decides to blow again.
 With volcanism at its heart, Yellowstone National Park sits snug atop a 45 mile (72 km) x 30 mile (48 km) caldera of not only the world’s largest active supervolcano but also the only one of the world’s 30+ supervolcanoes to be located on land.
-Estimates say it – the supervolcano – first erupted about 2 million years ago, then again about 1.3 million years ago, and most recently about 640,000 years ago, the latter eruption collapsing the central part of the present-day park.
-The clock is ticking on the next eruption, one which, gosh, has the potential to wipe out two-thirds of the US; volcano levels have been rising at a record rate since 2004 with the magma floor rising three inches per year each year between 2009 & 2011 alone, the fastest rate since records began in 1923.
-The end might indeed be nigh.
+Estimates say it – the supervolcano – first erupted about 2 million years ago, then again about 1.3 million years ago, and most recently about 640,000 years ago, the latter eruption collapsing the central part of the present-day park and leaving it as we see it today.
+The clock is ticking on the next eruption, one which – gosh – has the potential to wipe out two-thirds of the US.
+The end might indeed be nigh; volcano levels have been rising at a record rate since 2004 with the magma floor rising three inches per year each year between 2009 & 2011 alone, the fastest rate since records began in 1923.

 Yellowstone – Day 1 – Introduction & The Grand Loop Road Scenic Drive